altrnate32/esp-lg-control/README.md

 Also select to use external 'feelslike' temperature or not

 ## esp-lg-control -> Hobby project!
-ESP8266 based controller for LG Therma V Monoblock Unit.
+ESP32 based controller for LG Therma V Monoblock Unit.
-Connects the LG to HomeAssistant and tries to optimise output modulation.
+Will work on any ESPHome compatible chip, but recommend dual core ESP32 Connects the LG to HomeAssistant and tries to optimise output modulation.
 Tested with 3-phase 14kW U34 version.
 So propably works at least with 12-14-16kW U34 3-phase models.
 May also work with 1-phase and U44 models (depending on modbus registers).
 But not tested.